swarendt/GettingandCleaningDataCourseProject/CodeBook.md

 from.

 However, this data set includes more data than we need.
 It is my understanding that we want to work with the data that contains results of mean and standard deviations.
 I create a vector of columns needed by using the grep function to find column names that include "std" and "mean".
 I then use the vector to extract a new data frame (tidy_data) that includes only  those columns.

+Finally, using that tidy_data data frame, I apply a sqldf function to find the average of all of the standard deviation data and mean data, grouping the results by subject and activity.